Find Affordable College Courses

 Doctor’s Degrees in Natural Resources & Conservation

-There are 110 colleges and univerities across the nation that offer a doctor's degree in natural resources and conservation.
-In recent years, the majority of the students getting degrees in this area were female, and 15% were from an underrepresented racial-ethnic group.
-Also, 27.2% of natural resources and conservation graduates were international students.
+There are 110 schools in the United States where you can get your doctor's degree in natural resources & conservation.
+In recent years, the majority of the students getting degrees in this area were female, and 18% were from an underrepresented racial-ethnic group.
+Also, 26.2% of natural resources & conservation graduates were international students.

 Education Levels of Natural Resources & Conservation Majors

-In 2020-2021, 610 earned their doctor's degree in natural resources and conservation.
+During the most recent year for which data is available, 614 people earned their doctor's degree in natural resources & conservation.
 This earns it the #21 spot on the list of the most popular doctor's degree programs in the nation.

 Education Level Number of Grads